n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 }
 ```

-The `crypt($1, ssn_hash)` and `crypt($2, gen_salt('bf')` parts immediately caught my eyes: "aha, so we are not storing plain SSNs in the DB, but hashed versions".
+The `crypt($1, ssn_hash)` and `crypt($2, gen_salt('bf')` parts immediately caught my eyes: “aha, so we are not storing plain SSNs in the DB, but hashed versions”.
 Interesting discovery!
 This didn't give me any hints on the exact algorithm that was used for hashing, but a quick Google search by the `gen_salt('bf')` part helped me to discover that it's a Bcrypt one.
-And indeed, after I did `SELECT * FROM users` in my local setup, I saw that the `ssn_hash` column had this value `$2a$06$r4UXr0F80tz57DGzCQBf6uIpQealvM3Rb6E/TvsyFkJJaiLXt9J8W` , and the `$2a$` prefix was indeed a Bcrypt one.
+And indeed, after I did `SELECT * FROM users` in my local setup, I noticed that the `ssn_hash` column had this value `$2a$06$r4UXr0F80tz57DGzCQBf6uIpQealvM3Rb6E/TvsyFkJJaiLXt9J8W`, and the `$2a$` prefix was indeed a Bcrypt one.
 All right, we are into something!
 The chances are that some of you, who are experts in cryptography and/or databases (or, Postgres, at least), already can see the reason for the poor performance of the app (kudos to you!), but that was not the case for me, so I had to keep digging.

 I realized that DB was my best lead at the moment, so I jumped away from the source code to the Postgres console in my IntelliJ IDEA, and ran this query:  `SELECT * FROM users WHERE ssn_hash = crypt('0852285111', ssn_hash)` (`0852285111` is my fake SSN in this example).
 I got the result in 9 milliseconds, which was quite fast, and didn't hint any issues with the performance.

 But then I connected to the production DB and ran the same query.
 It took 15 seconds to get the similar response.
 Wow!
 What's more interesting, was the fact that fetching all the existing users via `SELECT * FROM users` took only 6 milliseconds.
 Puzzling, isn't it?

-Despite being a bit puzzled, that definitely felt like a good progress, as I had a strong clue that DB was the bottleneck here.
-And it became clear that my failures to reproduce that locally was due to the fact that my local table had only 1 row, while production one had 5000 users as of that moment, and kept growing hour by hour.
-I could have kept debugging the issue within the production Postgres instance, as it was reproducible there, but doing that is not a good practice due to many reasons like degrading performance even more, or running some unsafe queries that might do some harm to the data there.
-So, at first I wanted to take a snapshot of the production DB and use it locally, but realized that it was not much better idea as well: taking snapshot might be costly operation for Postgres.
+Despite being a bit puzzled, that definitely felt like good progress, as I had a strong clue that DB was the bottleneck here.
+And it became clear that my failures to reproduce that locally was due to the fact that my local table had only 1 row, while the production one had 5000 users as of that moment, and kept growing hour by hour.
+I could have kept debugging the issue within the production Postgres instance, as it was reproducible there, but doing that is not a good practice due to many reasons, like degrading performance even more, or running some unsafe queries that might do some harm to the data there.
+So, at first, I wanted to take a snapshot of the production DB and use it locally, but realized that it was not much better idea as well: taking a snapshot might be a costly operation for Postgres.
 Plus, there were privacy implications of me copying the sensitive data of the customers to my local machine.
 That's why I went with the third option of inserting a lot of fake data into my local DB.

 ## Fake it until you make it